rhinstaller/anaconda-webui/test/README.rst

     TEST_OS    The OS to run the tests in.
 Currently supported values:
                   "fedora-rawhide-boot"

+               This will download the ISO from the Cockpit image server unless TEST_COMPOSE is set.

+    TEST_COMPOSE  The compose to run the tests against.
+To be specified is the compose ID, e.g.
+                     "Fedora-Rawhide-20250116.n.0"

+                  This will download the ISO and any extra packages from the specified compose instead of the Cockpit image server.

     TEST_SCENARIO These are the supported scenarios:
                      `cockpit-pr-N`: to install the cockpit packages from its pull request #N `anaconda-pr-N`: to install the anaconda packages from its pull request #N